To make the process of planning and having surgery easier, you need to:

 - your age and general health.

 Although advances in surgical techniques have made surgery safer, there are still things that may not go as planned.
 Possible complications are discussed in the day of the surgery and recovering from surgery.
 Overall, you and your surgeon should feel that the expected benefits outweigh the possible risks.
+Talk to your surgeon about your options.
+If you are unsure, ask for a second opinion from another specialist.

 A doctor needs your agreement (consent) to perform any medical treatment.
 Receiving and understanding information about treatment before agreeing is called informed consent.